Azure/azure-service-operator/docs/hugo/content/architecture-decision-records/ADR-2022-02-Backward-Compatibility.md

 # Decision

 We choose to prioritize a good upgrade experience for our users.
+We'll proceed with option 3b (Retain the alpha version for existing resources).

 Change the prefix used for our resources from `v1alpha1api` to simply `v1beta`.
 (We don't need a minor number as part of the prefix.
 The original intention was to increment the minor version with each release of the operator, but the overhead of this is very high, so we've instead used the prefix `v1alpha1api` for all our alpha releases.)